 Some people may find distance very difficult, while others can walk on flat ground for 100s of miles but at the sight of a hill crumble and quit.

-With all of this in mind we have tried to come up with a basic system for grading trails difficulty, that we override where we think there are exceptional factors that affect a trails difficulty.
+With all of this in mind, we have tried to come up with a basic system for grading trails difficulty, that we override where we think there are exceptional factors that affect the difficulty of a trail.